Bc-coding/profile/index.md

 ### About Me

-I am from Taiwan and currenly living in Leeds.
-I was working in the tax consulting firms in Taiwan and Singapore before my family and I relocated to Leeds.
-After the birth of my first child, I decided to take a break from my previous career.
+I am from Taiwan and my family and I relocated to the UK in 2016.
+We are currently living in Leeds.

 I've always been interested in design.
 In 2019, I was randomly looking for some opportunities to develop creativity or a new skill.
 Then I came across some blogs about UX/UI design and web development.
 At first I was simply interested in finding out how websites are created.
 The more I code, the more I became hooked with coding.